-Post Commission Response Time = $$\frac{\Sigma \text{ Post Commission Response Times}}{\# \text{ Post Commission Responses}}$$
+$$\label{eq:post_commission} \text{Post Commission Response Times} = \frac{\Sigma \text{Post Commission Response Times}}{\# \text{Post Commission Responses}}$$

 Anticipatory Responses are recorded when the subject presses the microswitch within 150 ms of stimulus onset (target or nontarget) and represents the subject making a "guess" that the stimulus will be a target-in effect, a response after the stimulus was presented, but before the subject could have fully perceived and distinguished the stimulus (known whether the stimulus actually was a target or nontarget).
-These responses are not included in calculations of the omission error, commission error, response time or response time variability scores.
-The Anticipatory Response score is used as a test validity measure, since such responses detract from both the number of correct responses possible (impacting the omission score) and from the number of commission responses possible.
 The number of anticipatory responses is recorded for each quarter, half and total.
-Note that, because subjects who make frequent commission errors tend to respond more often overall, excessive Anticipatory Responses generally result in fewer omission errors, increased commission errors, shortened response time, and increased variability., and trails in which anticipatory responses occur therefore removed from calculation of other scores.
+Note that, because subjects who make frequent commission errors tend to respond more often overall, excessive Anticipatory Responses generally result in fewer omission errors, increased commission errors, shortened response time, and increased variability.